Bed Bugs - Biology and Control

 |Insect Note - ENT/rsc-#31|

 Our primary concern is with the “common” bed bug, Cimex lectularius.
-Another species in the bed bug family (Cimicidae), Cimex hemipterus, is usually found in more tropical areas and may show up particularly for people who travel frequently overseas.
-There are other species found more commonly with birds and bats but on occasion they will invade homes.
+Another species in the bed bug family (Cimicidae), Cimex hemipterus, is usually found in more tropical areas and may show up particularly for people engaged in international travel.
+A number of other species are more frequently associated with birds and bats but on occasion invade homes.

 Bed bugs adults are reddish-brown, oval, flattened insects about 3/16" long and up 1/8" wide.
 Engorged (blood-fed) adults are swollen and dull red.
 Though wingless, adult bed bugs do have small wing pads.
 The dark-colored eyes stand out and the sides of the collar-like pronotum curve slightly around the head and is covered with long hairs.
 The nymphs (immatures) resemble the adult but are smaller in size.
 Newly hatched nymphs are almost colorless whereas engorged (blood-fed) nymphs are reddish and swollen.
 Bed bug eggs are white, oval egg is about 1 mm long.